csc3600-s2-2016/Project-Management-Application/README.md

 1. Clone the github repo eg `git clone https://github.com/csc3600-s2-2016/Project-Management-Application.git csc3600Project`
 2. Copy/move csc3600.box from drive into this new directory eg `mv path/to/csc3600.box csc3600Project/`
 3. cd into this directory and run 'vagrant up', eg: `cd csc3600Project && vagrant up`
-4. SSH into csc3600 box and run the script 'setup.script' located in /var/www, eg:`vagrant ssh` and then `bash /var/www/setup.script`

 You should now be able to view the project by opening up 192.168.33.10 in your browser.